The Road to Ruin!

 11 3/4 in. x 17 1/4 in.
 (298 mm x 437 mm) overall

 Click on the links below to find out more:

 - John ('HB') Doyle (1797-1868), 'HB'; caricaturist.
 Artist associated with 700 portraits, Sitter in 1 portrait.

 - Alfred Ducôte (active 1830-1840), Lithographer and lithographic printer.
 Artist associated with 434 portraits.

 - Thomas McLean (1788-1875), Publisher and dealer.
 Artist associated with 884 portraits.

 Sittersback to top

-- Daniel Whittle Harvey (1786-1863), Politician, MP, founder of the 'Sunday Times' and first Commissioner of the City of London Police.
+- Daniel Whittle Harvey (1786-1863), Politician; MP for Colchester and Southwark, founder of the 'Sunday Times' and first Commissioner of the City of London Police.
 Sitter in 11 portraits.